SHTFDad may collect a share of sales or other compensation from the links on this page.

-Anyway, back to hydroponics, if you’re thinking this is a new concept, then you are wrong.
-Hydroponics has been going on for thousands of years, even back to the time of the Egyptian pharaohs.
-If you are interested to know more about this soil-free gardening technique, read on and I’ll tell you more about it.
+If you’re thinking this is a new concept, then you are wrong.
+Hydroponic gardening has been going on for thousands of years, even back to the time of the Egyptian pharaohs.
+Want to know more about this soil-free gardening technique?
+Read on!

 What is Hydroponics?